pingcap/docs/br/br-log-command-line.md

 - Parameters of the `--storage` directory for restarting a task must be the same as the task that is stopped.
 - The `--start-ts` does not need to be specified.
 BR automatically starts the backup from the last backup checkpoint.
 - If the task is stopped for a long time and multiple versions of the data have been garbage collected, the error `BR:Backup:ErrBackupGCSafepointExceeded` is reported when you attempt to restart the task.
-To address this issue, you need to configure another directory to create a new log backup task.
+In this case, you have to create a new log backup task in another `--storage` directory.

 ### Clean up the backup data